sdelamo/sergiodelamo.com/pages/me.md

 <hr class="mt-4 mb-4"/>

+## Job

+I work as a Principal Member of Technical Staff at Oracle.

 ## Open Source Contributor

 I am the [Micronaut](https://micronaut.io) Development Lead Engineer at the [Micronaut Foundation](https://micronaut.io/foundation/).
 I am a member of the Micronaut Foundation Board Of Directors and the Micronaut Technology Advisory Board.
 Additionally, I am a member of the [GraalVM Advisory Board](https://www.graalvm.org/community/advisory-board/).